-We have excellent relationships with local employers through our long standing stakeholder group and our new Teaching Partnership.
+We have excellent relationships with local employers through our long-standing stakeholder group.
 As a result, some of your teaching with be co-delivered by practising social workers and service users.

 This programme offers an accelerated route to becoming a professional social worker for highly motivated recent graduates or for career changers looking for new challenges and opportunities.
 You will be able to develop into an excellent and valued social worker with the capacity to work in all statutory social work settings and in a wide variety of private and voluntary workplaces in the UK and abroad.
-You will also be able to take advantage of high quality placements in both adult and children’s services including a final 100 day placement in a statutory social work setting.
+You will also be able to take advantage of high quality placements in both adult and children’s services including a final 100 day placement where you will undertake statutory interventions.